petermattia/petermattia/_cyclic_voltammetry_simulation/simulation.md

 - `O(i1,2)` instead of `O(i1,1)`?
 - `Z(i1)` twice?

+The Bard and Faulkner current convention truly is weird.

 ### Plot results

 We're done!
 Plot `eta` vs `Z` to see the final result.